How Much Does the GMAT Cost?

 Keep in mind that GMAT costs vary by country, and all of the GMAT fees we’ll discuss in this article are in USD.

-If you’re applying to business school, you already know that earning your MBA is an investment in your future that can significantly boost your earning potential over your lifetime.
+If you’re applying to business school, you already know that earning your MBA is an investment in your future that can significantly boost your earnings potential over your lifetime.
 The GMAT is an integral part of that investment, but that doesn’t mean you can’t have strategies in place to mitigate your GMAT-related expenses.

 GMAT Cost - How Much Is the GMAT